solus-project/evopop-gtk-theme/README.md

 EvoPop
 ====

 A simple, flat and bold Gtk theme for Evolve OS & Budgie Desktop.
 Iris Dark was used as base.

-This project is still in a very early stage.
+This project is still a work in progress.
 Requires Gtk 3.14

 ###Installation Instructions:

-Extract the zip file to the themes directory i.e. "/usr/share/themes/" Alternatively, extract it to the ".themes" directory in your home folder if you want the theme to be applied only to you user.
+Extract the zip file & run the included install script.
+	bash install.sh

 Use Budgie settings to change the theme to EvoPop.